turnkeylinux/confconsole/README.rst

 .. image:: ./docs/images/00_confconsole_core_main.png

-As of v2.x (default in v16.x TurnKey appliances), Configuration Console will be invoked automatically on first log in.
-It will also automatically start on firstboot; but without the "Advanced Menu" available (log in is required to access "Advanced").
+Configuration Console will be invoked automatically on firstboot, but without the "Advanced Menu" available.
+By default it will also auto launch (with "Advanced Menu") on first login.
+Unless you enable auto-start, it will need to be manually invoked for subsequent use.

-The Configuration Console (confconsole) may be executed manually as
+Manually invoke the Configuration Console (confconsole) like this:
-well:

 .. code-block:: bash